Eric Bailly: Marseille (loan)

 On 24 August 2022, Bailly joined Ligue 1 club Marseille on loan for the duration of the 2022–23 season.
 He debuted for Marseille as a substitute in a 3–0 win over Nice on 28 August.

 On 7 January 2023, in a Coupe de France match against Hyères, Bailly was sent off for a dangerous high challenge that hospitalised Moussa N'Diaye.
 On 19 January, Bailly was issued a seven-match suspension by the French Football Federation.

 Bailly ended his spell at Marseille having made 17 appearances during the 2022–23 Ligue 1 season, including five starts.

 Beşiktaş

 On 4 September 2023, Süper Lig club Beşiktaş announced the signing of Bailly, on a reported one-year contract.

 On 11 December 2023, Beşiktaş announced that Bailly had been excluded from the squad along with Vincent Aboubakar, Valentin Rosier, Rachid Ghezzal and Jean Onana due to poor performance and incompatibility within the team.
 On 29 December 2023, it was announced that Bailly's contract had been terminated.

 Return to Villarreal

 On 30 December 2023, Bailly returned to Villarreal, signing a contract until 30 June 2025.

 Oviedo

 On 18 August 2025, Bailly signed a two-year deal with Real Oviedo also in the Spanish top tier.
+He scored his first La Liga goal in the stoppage time of a 3–3 away draw with Real Sociedad on 21 February 2026.

+Columbus Crew

+On 17 July 2026, Bailly completed a free transfer to MLS side Columbus Crew, signing a contract valid until June 2027, with the possibility of an extension until 2029.